 To drive legally, you must carry proof of insurance or an alternative (see below) at all times.
 According to the South Carolina Department of Motor Vehicles, you may need to show this proof:

 - If involved in a car accident

-In 2014, the state legislature passed a new law that allows drivers to use their smartphone to show proof of insurance during a traffic stop.
+The state also allows drivers to use their smartphones to show proof of insurance during a traffic stop.